DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: System Design

-To ensure robust dataset intelligence characteristics are captured, we develop a one-class meta-classifier that is trained on adversarial DFT images generated from multiple model architectures, each of which is trained on the victim dataset.
-The intuition here is to \textit{build a resilient detector that can efficiently recognise the stolen dataset intelligence, even when the adversary changes the model architecture or transfers the intelligence to other model as an adaptive attack strategy.} We choose a Deep Support Vector Data Description (DeepSVDD)~\cite{Ruff2018Deep} model as a meta-classifier from the various types of one-class classification models.
-SVDD~\cite{Tax2004Support} tries to extract the common characteristics of data variation to conduct the classification.
-In particular, DeepSVDD trains a neural network to minimize the volume of a hypersphere that encloses the network representations of the data.
-Therefore, we utilize this mechanism of DeepSVDD to extract the common fingerprint across the different models trained on the same dataset.
+We have constructed a one-class classifier that is trained on adversarial DFT images generated from multiple model architectures, all of which are trained on the same dataset.
+Our goal is to build a robust detector that can determine whether a stolen dataset has been used to build a target model, even when the target model differs from the original one.
+To achieve this goal, we have chosen the Deep Support Vector Data Description (DeepSVDD) model~\cite{Ruff2018Deep} as our classifier from among several one-class classification models.
+DeepSVDD is an anomaly detection model that is widely used in different domains.
+It uses a deep neural network structure to find a hypersphere in the feature space.
+Therefore, we use DeepSVDD to extract data features from the adversarial discrete Fourier transform (DFT) images for models trained on a specific (victim) dataset.
+These features can then be used effectively by DeepSVDD to identify such models.